Why and how we updated our 2019 pricingLast edited: Mar 1, 2022

 It can be tough to take a step back and concede that something you’ve been doing for a decade isn’t good for your customers.

-We recently had to do that with our pricing.
+We had to do that with our pricing.
 Since Mixpanel’s founding, we’ve charged for event volume, which roughly translates to the amount of actions (sign ups, clicks, voice commands, etc.) users take on our customers’ apps and websites.

-It’s been an arduous one, and we wanted to share what we learned along the way.
+It was an arduous one, and we wanted to share what we learned along the way.
 There’s a lot we wish we’d known in the beginning of this process that would have helped us move faster.

 A quick coming of age tale